saoj/options-lib/README.markdown

 # Options-Lib

+<b>Note:</b> This lib is currently not working with Yahoo!Finance.
+It was done 6 years ago and needs to be udpated to parse the latest Yahoo!Finance quote layout.
+I plan to migrate this code to Scala in a near future.

 A set of classes for dealing with options.
 It includes a crawler for Yahoo!Finance.
 The crawler has an internal thread that can be started to periodically update the option quotes.